LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - In DMR mode, pressing the **Star** key toggles between *TimeSlot 1* and *TimeSlot 2*.

+### Changing bandwidth in FM mode

+- In FM mode, pressing the **Star** key toggles between 25kHz and 12.5kHz bandwidth.

 ### Controlling Tx power

 The firmware has two main ways to control the output power: